home-assistant/home-assistant.io/source/_posts/2021-03-05-community-highlights.markdown

 Spring is approaching, so it's a good time to start building a birdhouse 🐦, so why not immediately turn it into a weather station?
-With [the manual](https://www.martinvdm.nl/2020/08/03/solar-weather-station-in-birdhouse/) from Martin you can make your own weather (birdhouse) station that works with ESPHome.
+With [the manual](https://www.martinvdm.nl/2020/08/03/solar-weather-station-in-birdhouse/) from Martin, you can make your own weather (birdhouse) station that works with ESPHome.

 <div style="margin:0 auto; text-align:center">
     <a href="https://www.martinvdm.nl/2020/08/03/solar-weather-station-in-birdhouse/" target="_blank">